-- The UE must offer AVP for all media streams containing real-time text. - For real-time text, RTCP reporting must be turned off by setting the SDP bandwidth modifiers "RS" and "RR" to zero. - The sampling time used must be 300 ms. - Change of the sampling time (rate adaptation) is not required.
+- For real-time text, RTCP reporting must be turned on by setting the SDP bandwidth modifiers "RS" and "RR" as specified in section 3.2.4. - The sampling time used must be 300 ms. - Change of the sampling time (rate adaptation) is not required.